Rochdale Borough Council

 In York and Herefordshire, we are working with an inspiring range of community enterprises to help them get off the ground and grow, from dance groups, to meals on wheels services, to friendship agencies and more.

 Analyse Imagine Transform

-Community Catalysts is working with Rotherham Council since 2017 on a 2 year project which aimed to make connections between people with a learning disability and their local community.
-Our local Catalyst Harry Clarkson has been working within the local community to forge connections, build capacity and seed and nurture relationships with people who use council social care services.
-Harry is also supporting the development of new community enterprises to increase the choice for people who need some help to live a good life.
+Community Catalysts has been working with Rotherham Council since 2017 on a 2 year project which aimed to make connections between people with a learning disability and their local community.
+Our local Catalyst Harry Clarkson has been working hard within local communities to forge connections, build capacity and seed and nurture relationships with people who use council day services.
+Harry has also supported the development of new community enterprises to increase the choice for people who need some help to live a good life.
 Due to the success of the programme the contract has now been extended from February 2019 to November 2020.
 Harry will continue to support the council to develop new customer pathways for people so that they have a wider choice and can use the community enterprises available.
 In addition he will work with other agencies to support people with a learning disability to recognise their talents and set up their own groups and ventures.

 Quality Checking Enterprises – NHS England

 Community Catalysts are working in partnership with Inclusion North on this project which has been commissioned by NHS England.
 NHS England wants to give people with a learning disability the skills and resources to check how the quality of NHS services across England Community Catalysts and Inclusion North have been commissioned to help people with a learning disability to think through all the challenges and opportunities of running their own enterprise, build their skills and confidence, get their enterprise off the ground and link with other people doing the same thing.